What is the risk?

 Lone workers face the same hazards at work as other employees, but being alone means there is a greater risk of these hazards causing harm.

-Working alone is a daily occurrence for almost 6 million people in the UK.
+Working alone is a daily occurrence for around 6.8million people in the UK.

 Statistics from the British Crime Survey have indicated that as many as 150 lone workers are attacked every day (both physical and verbal).
 These attacks take place across a number of industries and job roles where people can be found working alone.